• Thanksgiving Recipes

 • Lean ground beef: I've made meatballs with 93/7, 90/10, and 85/15 lean to fat ratios and prefer the 93/7.
 The meatballs are still tender and flavorful, especially with the rich creamy sauce.

 • Breadcrumbs: Gluten-free bread crumbs or wheat bread crumbs help hold the meatballs together.
-For gluten-free breadcrumbs I use Aleias.
+I use homemade gluten-free breadcrumbs, or for store-bought, Aleia's.

 • Milk: Low fat or whole milk.